ASP-WAF/FireWall/Samples/HoneyPot.md

 Integrating the honey-pot listener takes 3 steps.

 ### step 1:
-Foreword ports in your edge-switch to ports monitored by the honey-pot configuration.
+Foreword ports in your edge switch to ports monitored by the honey-pot configuration.
 A recommendation is to map the ports to a free port not used by the server.
 An example map port 22 to port 60022 and configure the honey-port to watch any communication on port 4000

 ### step 2
-Configure the firewall to allow the communication on port 4000.
+Configure the firewall to allow communication on port 4000.

 ### step 3
 Configure the application to subscribe to the port detections.
 To do this in the firewall you should use a configuration similar to this: